Palliative Care at The Children's Hospital at Westmead

 All family members are welcome to attend bereavement groups.
 Groups are offered for parents/carers, siblings and grandparents.
 Groups meet at the Hospital as well as at community centres for those who do not feel comfortable returning to the Hospital.
 Telephone support groups are also offered for families who do not live in Sydney.

-- Dr John Collins, Department Head Pain Medicine and Palliative Care
+- Dr Susan Trethewie, Department Head of Palliative Care

 - Dr Martha Mherekumombe, Staff Specialist